gregwebs/blog.gregweber.info/posts/2010-10-03-hakyll-hamlet.markdown

 I wanted to try out some new things for the infrastructure.
 I will still be using a static blog generator, but I am trying out the haskell generator that is available called [hakyll](http://jaspervdj.be/hakyll/).
 I have been programming in Ruby every day for a few years now, so I look to other language to learn more.
 Using more tools written with them is one way to further that.
 I would still highly recommend [Rassmalog](rassmalog.rubyforge.org/), the Ruby static blog engine I was using, although it other Ruby static site generators seemed to have won more popularity.
 As a rubyist, probably all of the ruby static site generators are much easier for me to configure/program.
 Learning to use arrows in hakyll has been a challenge for my brain.

 Hakyll is actually a static site generator, but you can download a tutorial that has a full blog setup.
-I really like how the preview seems to just work while making changes, although I am wary that things might slow down when I accumulate a lot of posts.
-There is already some experimentation on github with changes to use multiple cores though.
+I really like how the preview seems to just work while making changes, although things might slow down when I accumulate a lot of posts.

 ~~~
 ghc --make hakyll.hs && ./hakyll preview